Thirteen Most Wanted Men

-Thirteen Most Wanted Men was a 1964 mural by Andy Warhol.
-The artwork was created for the New York State Pavilion at the 1964 World's Fair in Queens, New York.
-The mural, which was Warhol's only public work, was painted over with silver paint before the fair opened, reportedly due to official objections.
+Thirteen Most Wanted Men was a 1964 mural by American artist Andy Warhol.
+It was created for the façade of the New York State Pavilion at the 1964 World's Fair in Queens, New York.
+Comprising enlarged silkscreened mugshots of thirteen men drawn from a New York City Police Department booklet of criminal suspects, the mural was Warhol's only public work.
+Installed shortly before the fair's opening, Thirteen Most Wanted Men was abruptly painted over due to official objections, prompting enduring debate about censorship and public art.
+Warhol subsequently produced a series of 20 Most Wanted Men (1964) silkscreen paintings on smaller canvases with the same images he had used to make the mural.